louiskwt/waulft/README.md

 Head to `http://127.0.0.1:5000` to view it

+# Roadmap

+- Extends it for other people to use by entering their name and date

+- Enable social sharing

+- Added Database to store data for analysis

 # Contributors

 **Add your name by submitting a pull request if you want to contribue**